Nevenall/sufficient-reason/System/Magick.md

   Buying off such a complication takes the same number of dice that it would to buy.
 And the complication can be bought down by spending a few character dice at a time.

 ##### Quiet

   Quiet is a vegitative sort of state where a mage is very much removed from the consensus reality and trapped in a bizzare world inside their head.

+  Quiet might turn into a solo quest for a mage to find a way out, or it might be a chance for the player to retire that character and start a new one.
+Quiet can be the end of a character's protagonism, or the beganning of a story.

 ###### Recovering from Quiet

+  ?How does one recover from quiet? what does that mean? is it maybe a case where you play a different character for a while?

 ### Burning Paradox